GravityKit/GravityExport-Lite/readme.txt

 * Feature: Added filters to typehint cell values.
 See FAQ for more info.
 * Enhancement: updated cell > URL implementation.
 Each cell can be set individually now.
 See FAQ for more info.
 * Upgraded to PHP 5.6 for minimal dependency.
-Last version with PHP 5.3 was 1.2.3 (sorry for the mix up, the new renderer forced my hand, and I forgot about this, otherwise the versioning had gone up sooner.)
+Last version with PHP 5.3 was 1.2.3 (sorry for the mix-up, the new renderer forced my hand, and I forgot about this, otherwise the versioning had gone up sooner.)

 = 1.2.4 =
 * Enhancement: moved away from deprecated PhpExcel to PhpSpreadsheet (Thanks @ravloony).
 * Enhancement: `composer.json` update to `wordpress-plugin` for easier installation with bedrock.
 * Enhancement: Metadata now uses GFExport to get all metadata; so a row now has all metadata.
 Can still be disabled.
 * Feature: New ListField transformer.
-Splits list fields into it's own excel columns, with newline-separate values per column.
+Splits list fields into its own Excel columns, with newline-separate values per column.
 * Feature: New meta fields transformer.
 Special filter hooks for meta fields with `gfexcel_meta_value`.
 * Feature: New meta subfield transformer for `date_created`.
 Use `gfexcel_meta_date_created_separated` to split date and time in 2 columns.
 * Bugfix: Plugin hooks later, so filters also work on bulk-download files.